csc-training/advanced-parallel-prog/exercise-instructions.md

 ### Batch jobs
 Larger and/or longer runs should be submitted via the batch system.
-An example batch job script (a text file, let's call it `test_job.sh`) for a MPI job with 4 processes looks like this:
+An example batch job script (a text file, let's call it `job.sh`) for a MPI job with 4 processes looks like this:

 ```
 #!/bin/bash